israphial/web_project_4_and_5/README.md

 * HTML/CSS for markup
 * Javascript for interactivity
-* Mousetrap JS Library for some hotkey functionality - credit to Craig Campbell for his great library!
 * Nested BEM for conventional structuring
-* Figma for the page design
 * Chrome DevTools for developing and debugging
+* Webpack and Babel for JS transpilation
+* NPM for library management
 * VSCode and MinGW64 CLI for developing
 * TinyPNG for image compression
 * Git/GitHub for version control